Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

 - It protects overly dry skin by filling in the inter-cellular skin matrix and also helps in building even skin structure.
 Its humectant properties make it the best product for dry skin because it attracts just the right amount of moisture required to hydrate the skin.
 It also creates a barrier that prevents moisture loss.

 Glycerin is used as a moisturizer to treat and prevent dry, rough, scaly, itchy skin, and minor irritations (diaper rash and skin burns).
 Emollients are substances that soften and moisturize the skin and decrease itching and flaking by preventing dryness.

 - Add a few drops to your favorite aftershave, for smooth, soft, moisture locked skin.

-- Add a few drops to your favorite shampoo to eliminate dry flaky scalps and dandruff.
+- Add a few drops of your favorite shampoo to eliminate dry, flaky scalps and dandruff.

 - Add a few drops to your favorite moisturizer and sunscreen.
 It also helps prevent and clear acne and eczema.

 - Create a home-made lip balm with 1 part glycerin and 3 parts coconut oil.
 Add essential oil for scent and food coloring for color if desired, or when making for gifts!
 Mix well and refrigerate for 2 hours to set.

 - Home-made soap: Buy glycerin opaque chunks at your local craft store, melt, add color, and scent and pour into molds.
 It's just that easy!